mrbinky3000/responsive_carousel/README.md

 ##Change Log

+### Version 1.7.0 - 5/22/2013
+- MAJOR bug fixes on all fronts due to tons of time spent Q.A.-ing the carousel for a major client.
+Tons of updates in speed, functionality, optimization, and improvements to the carousel when in 'individual' mode.

 ### Version 1.5.2 - 3/5/2013
 - The latest update to Apple's OS introduced a scrolling bug that causes the carousels to become non-responsive.
 Fixed.
 - Fixed issues when a carousel is created in a hidden parent container.